Chaudhary Bansi Lal Cricket Stadium

 Chaudhary Bansi Lal Cricket Stadium is a cricket ground near State Highway 16 in Lahli, Haryana.
-The stadium can accommodate only 8,000 spectators and came to prominence when Sachin Tendulkar played his last Ranji Trophy match here in October 2013.
+The stadium accommodates 10,000 spectators and came to prominence when Sachin Tendulkar played his last Ranji Trophy match here in October 2013.

 The pitch remains lively as the water-level is unusually high in Lahli.
-At places, water is found only two to four foot below the ground, and that helps in keeping the pitch and outfield green.
+At places, water is found only two to four feet below the ground, and that helps in keeping the pitch and outfield green.

 The venue made its first-class debut with a Haryana-Andhra game in November 2006.
 The highest team total here has been 529-6 declared by Orissa against Haryana in the 2015/16 season.
 The highest individual score at this ground was scored by Natraj Behera (255*) for Orissa against Haryana in 2015/16.